LuudJanssen/next-locale-router/README.md

 ### Debugging

-If you want some additional debugging output in your console, set the `NEXT_LOCALE_ROUTER_DEBUG=true` environment variable before starting the node process, or set the `debug` property in your `i18n.config.js` file to `true`.
+If you want some additional debugging output in your console, set the `NEXT_PUBLIC_LOCALE_ROUTER_DEBUG=true` environment variable before starting the node process, or set the `debug` property in your `i18n.config.js` file to `true`.

 ## How does it work?